Visitors and Care Partners at LHSC

 - Clean your hands (remove gloves).
 Please remove any gloves and clean your hands using the hand sanitizer provided.

 - Put on a mask.
 We recommend that everyone (including patients, visitors and caregivers) mask in all clinical areas and care settings when meeting with or speaking directly to a health care worker, especially in our Emergency Departments, the London Regional Cancer Program, clinical waiting rooms, and Ambulatory Clinics.* A hospital mask will be provided at the entrance.
 Your mask should be fully covering your nose, mouth and chin at all times.
 Try to avoid adjusting your mask or touching your face while you are wearing your mask.
 Always wash your hands both before and after putting on or taking off your mask.
-Leave your mask on until you are outside of the hospital or back home.

-*Please see patient and visitor masking guidelines for exemptions.
+*Please see patient and visitor masking guidelines for more information.

 What should I do in the hospital?

 - Proceed directly to a patient’s room or appointment.
 You will need to go directly to your appointment or stay with the patient while you are inside LHSC.
 You may be directed to stay in a designated waiting area if you need to be separated during tests or treatments.
 We kindly ask that you not walk around the hospital and avoid public spaces (e.g. Cafeteria) to assist in maintaining physical distancing.

 Frequently Asked Questions

 Why is LHSC limiting visitors and care partners bedside?